What is the Masonic Charitable Foundation?

 My application fits both the Children and Young People and Later Life areas.
 Which one should I apply for?

 You should apply for one and not both of our target areas.

 How are successful grantees selected?

 Charities go through a rigorous assessment process before being selected for support.
-We assess applicants on several criteria: the need being addressed, whether the activities effectively tackle this need, the charity’s financial situation, the capacity and sustainability of the organisation and its project, reach and potential impact, how results are monitored, etc. Because we are funded by Freemasons across England and Wales we aim to reflect that in the grants we make and try to have a good geographic spread of grants.
+We assess applicants on several criteria: the need being addressed, whether the activities effectively tackle this need, the charity’s financial situation, the capacity and sustainability of the organisation and its project, reach and potential impact, how results are monitored, etc. Because we are funded by Freemasons across England and Wales we aim to have a good geographic spread of grants.

 Once the applications have been assessed, a shortlist is presented to the relevant local Province and our Charity Grants Committee for a final decision.
-The Committee includes those with experience in the voluntary sector and it meets 3-4 times a year.
+The Committee includes those with experience in the voluntary sector and it meets regularly throughout the year.